-Yes, as long as it is focused towards the underbanked community and is consistent with the other authorized uses and goals of the grant program.
+Yes, as long as it focuses on people who are unbanked or underbanked and complies with grant guidelines and goals of the grant program.

 - The organization is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.